strattonbrazil/checklist/README.md

 checklist
 =========

-A experimental scripting task manager
+A experimental dependency-based task manager.

-   sbt test
+To run checklist, type *sbt run*

+To run the unit tests, type *sbt test*

+To package in uberjar, type *sbt assembly*